-The building recently reached its highest point - a ceremony was held on site to mark this, and you can view this below.
+The building reached its highest point in June 2015 - a ceremony was held on site to mark this, and you can view this below.

 Overlooking the centre of our beautiful campus, the new library will be an inspirational place to study, with study and research desks near to the windows, allowing all users of the building to benefit from natural light and stunning views.
 Inside, careful attention has been paid to the efficient use of space, accessibility for all, and the 12km of open access shelving will be arranged in such a way as to be far more intuitive to navigate.